pablohayden/cart/README.md

 ## Motivation

 Project was implemented using Java 8 and uses the spring boot framework with JPA/Hibernate and a H2 database.
-The H2 console is registered at http://localhost:8080/console and tables are automatically generated using Spring Boot is unneccessary to fill the brief but is included to demonstrate database prototyping techniques and to potentially expose a REST API.
+The H2 console is registered at http://localhost:8080/console which can be accessed to see the tables and underlying generated data schema & data.
+Entity tables are automatically generated using JPA/Hibernate create/drop table option during start up.

+It uses the Streaming API feature introduced in Java8 to demonstrate the collection filtering, grouping and performing anonymous functionally actions on a collection.
+In most cases streaming is not going to perform as well as using standard iterators/forloops and this would need to be considered for a production release.

+Note on Patterns - Factory/Command/Strategy pattern mix that allows us to apply different discount rules sets RuleCalculator to a shopping cart and to generate different RuleCalculator using the Factory method.

+Note on the use of Spring Boot - using springboot was unnecessary to fill the brief but using it means that we can quickly prototype DB integration and expose a RESTFUL web service in a very short space of time.

 ## Tests